Uniqcoda/money-app/README.md

 pip install Flask google-cloud-aiplatform
 ```

-2. Set up google cloud sdk
-If this is your first time accessing google cloud from your computer, do a set up by following the steps in the docs https://cloud.google.com/sdk/docs/install-sdk

-3. Google cloud service account authentication
+2. Google cloud service account authentication
 Ref: https://developers.google.com/identity/protocols/oauth2/service-account#python
 Follow the setup instructions to  (i) create a service account and (ii) create a service account key
 The new service account key will be downloaded to your computer.
 Move it to the directly you need.
-Then run
+Then add the file path to the script below and run
 ```
 export GOOGLE_APPLICATION_CREDENTIALS="path/to/downloaded_key.json"
 ```